 - Grill the chicken and add to the platter just before serving.

-- Serve with the vinaigrette.
+- Serve with the Greek Salad vinaigrette and/or Greek Tzatziki Sauce.

 Kitchen Tools I used to make this Greek Cobb Salad